k4yt3x/video2x/README.md

 - `video2x_setup.py` script can now automatically download and configure `waifu2x-converter-cpp`.
 - replaced old progress indicator with progress bar.

-### 2.6.3 (March 24, 2019)

-- Added image cleaner by @BrianPetkovsek which removes upscaled frames.
-- Fixed some PEP8 issues.
-- Exceptions in waifu2x are now caught, and script will now stop on waifu2x error instead of keep going on to FFmpeg.

 ## Description